 Continue reading on the next page…Previous Next

 Now, this is where the game faces arguably its biggest hurdle, one it mostly clears.
-“Save the princess” isn’t the trope video game stories were founded on so much as the holy text; positioning the player as protector of a young, innocent female ward automatically smacks of the same tired and frustrating gender dynamics that have made the medium unattractive, and uninviting for many women.
+“Save the princess” is the trope video game storytelling was founded on; The Last of Use positioning the player as the protector of a young, innocent female ward automatically smacks of the same tired and frustrating gender dynamics that have made the medium off-putting and uninviting for many women.
 This has resulted in pieces like the aforementioned New Yorker critique calling the game out for being sexist, which seems a bit knee-jerk compared to how the game acquits itself on the matter.
 Of the twelve major speaking roles in the game, five belong to women, four of which are presented in a position of empowerment.
 It’s not quite parity, but Naughty Dog is making a much bigger push towards it than most media out there, video game or otherwise (women are more conspicuously absent when it comes to enemies: you’ll find female infected, implying their victimization, but none in the ranks of the hunter groups).

-But more relevant to the actual relationship at the center of the game, Ellie isn’t portrayed as being some damsel in distress, either in the story, or gameplay.
-Her agency is never in question during cutscenes, as she’s routinely shown making decisions with Joel, or getting him out of trouble.
-She will actively join the player in combatting enemies, and is able to save Joel from getting his throat ripped out by a clicker the way the player can do the same for her when the positions are reversed.
+More relevant to the actual relationship at the center of the game, Ellie is not portrayed as being some damsel in distress, either in the story, or gameplay.
+Her agency is never in question during cutscenes, as she’s routinely shown making decisions with and without Joel, or getting him out of trouble.
+She will actively join the player in combatting enemies, and is able to save Joel from getting his throat ripped out by a zombie the same way the player can when the positions are reversed.
 Even the game’s lone “boss fight” is solely her responsibility to deal with (the player is controlling Ellie while she and Joel are separated, but it’s important that they’re only reunited after Ellie has killed David all on her own).

 Games using a similar pairing dynamic usually either render the AI companion completely helpless (Resident Evil 4, Ico), or require some special narrative reason for the female partner to get involved in the action (Bioshock: Infinite).
 Ellie is neither helpless, nor in need of super powers to assert herself in gameplay or the story; she showcases superhuman levels of pluck, but the game doesn’t need to use clichés about prophetic destinies, or magical abilities to make her a character you’re interested in, care about, and are willing to believe is capable of doing horrible things in self-defense, or defense of someone she cares about.